AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 >
 >The **Persisted Query Service Configuration** is also used for [managing cache](#cache-osgi-configration).

-The field `Respond with application/graphql-response+json` can be defined as required:
+The field `Respond with application/graphql-response+json` (`responseContentTypeGraphQLResponseJson`) can be defined as required:

+* `false` (default value):
-* If the setting is `false` (the default value) then it does not matter whether the persisted query is successful or not.
-The `/execute.json/persisted-query` will return the status code `200` and the Content-Type header returned will be `application/json`.
+  It does not matter whether the persisted query is successful or not.
+The `/execute.json/persisted-query` will return the status code `200` and the `Content-Type` header returned will be `application/json`.

+* `true`:
-* If the setting is `true` the endpoint will return `400` when there is some form error upon running the persisted query.
-Also the returned Content-Type will be `application/graphql-response+json`.
+  The endpoint will return `400` when there is any form of error upon running the persisted query.
+Also the returned `Content-Type` will be `application/graphql-response+json`.

+  >[!NOTE]
+  >
+  >For further details see https://graphql.github.io/graphql-over-http/draft/#sec-Status-Codes

 ## Encoding the query URL for use by an app {#encoding-query-url}